 Sustainable Nordic cities with focus on climate smart mobility

-Sweden took over the presidency of the Nordic Ministry of Councils in 2018.
-As part of the presidency the Swedish Energy Agency has got the mission to run the project “Sustainable Nordic cities with focus on climate smart mobility”.
+In 2018, Sweden was the president of the Nordic Council of Ministers.
+As part of the presidency, the Swedish Energy Agency got the mission to run the three-year project “Sustainable Nordic cities with focus on climate smart mobility”.
 The aim of the project is to contribute to a sustainable urban development by supporting the transition to fossil free and sustainable transportation in Nordic cities and their surrounging regions.
 The project involves collaborating and exchanging experiences with other Nordic countries to find solutions for charging electric vehicles and creating attractive and climate-smart urban transport.

 About the project

 In 2018 four projects linked to Sweden's Presidency of the Nordic Council of Ministers were launched.
 The projects are all within areas where there is a clear Nordic added value of cooperation and exchanging of experiences.
 The Swedish Energy Agency have the main responsibility of the project “Sustainable Nordic cities with focus on climate smart mobility” which is operated in cooperation with the Swedish Transport Administration and in dialogue with the Swedish Transport Agency, the Swedish Environmental Protection Agency, the National Board of Housing, Building and Planning and the Swedish Agency for Economic and Regional Growth.
 For the project, a Nordic reference group has been linked to further gaining Nordic added value and participation in the project.

 Zero emission vehicles in cities

 The subproject is a study of the effects of an increased introduction of zero emission vehicles on other goals than climate targets, such as social distribution effects.
 The study will highlight good examples and provide recommendations.